Memotech-Bill/PicoBB/README.md

 * BOARD=... to specify a board other than the default "pico".
 If using the Pimoroni VGA Demo board see the discussion on board definition files below.
-* STDIO=... to select the user interface:
+* STDIO=... to select the user interface devices.
+A list from the following, with options separated by plus signs:
-  * STDIO=USB+UART for the console on both USB and UART.
+  * USB for the basic console on USB.
-  * STDIO=USB for the basic console on USB.
+  * UART for the basic console on UART.
-  * STDIO=UART for the basic console on UART.
+  * BT for the basic console on Bluetooth (Experimental).
+  (Examples: STDIO=USB, STDIO=UART, STDIO=USB+UART, STDIO=USB+UART+BT)
 * LFS=Y to include storage on Pico flash or LFS=N to exclude it.
 * FAT=Y to include storage on SD card or FAT=N to exclude it.
 To include the SD card requires specifying a board which defines pins to use for the SD card.